rednafi/digressions/_posts/python/2020-06-26-python-metaclasses.md

 6
 ```

-## Exception Handling with Metaclass
+## Exception Handling with Metaclasses

 ```python
 from functools import wraps